 You won't find anything like the Earth’s atmosphere among the other planets of the solar system.
-It harbors life by protecting the Earth’s surface from ultraviolet light in solar radiation and maintains it at a global average temperature of around 15 degrees Celsius (59 degrees Fahrenheit).
+It harbors life by protecting the Earth’s surface from ultraviolet light in solar radiation and maintains it at a global average temperature of around 15 degrees Celsius (59 degrees Fahrenheit), but the exosphere temperature can exceed 2000 degrees Celsius.
 The bulk composition of the atmosphere is mostly nitrogen and oxygen up to a height of between 80 to 90 kilometers (50 to 56 miles) above the Earth’s surface.
 The atmosphere has five distinct layers.

 The troposphere extends from the Earth’s surface to a height of between 6 and 20 kilometers (4 and 12 miles).
 It is thicker at the equator, between 18 and 20 kilometers (11 and 12 miles).
 At the poles the atmospheric thickness is about 6 kilometers (4 miles).
-Global average temperatures decrease from 15 degrees Celsius (59 degrees Fahrenheit) on the surface to negative 51 degrees Celsius (negative 60 degrees Fahrenheit) at the top of the troposphere.
+Global average temperature range in the troposphere decreases from 15 degrees Celsius (59 degrees Fahrenheit) on the surface to negative 51 degrees Celsius (negative 60 degrees Fahrenheit) at the top of the troposphere.
 Nitrogen forms 78 percent of the troposphere’s chemical composition today; oxygen, 21 percent; argon, 0.9 percent; water vapor, between 0.3 and 4 percent; and carbon dioxide.
 0.04 percent.
 Weather, as it is recognized on Earth, happens in the troposphere.

 The stratosphere lies above the troposphere and extends to 50 kilometers (31 miles) above the Earth’s surface.
 It holds 85 percent to 90 percent of atmospheric ozone created by the photolysis – the decomposition by solar radiation – of oxygen.
 Ozone absorbs ultraviolet light from solar radiation and causes a temperature inversion -- where temperatures increase rather than decrease with height -- from about negative 51 degrees Celsius (negative 60 degrees Fahrenheit) at the bottom to negative 15 degrees Celsius (5 degrees Fahrenheit) at the top.
 Other gases include nitrous oxide, methane and chlorofluorocarbons that come from the troposphere.
 Volcanic eruptions on Earth directly inject sulfide compounds, halogen gases such as hydrogen chloride and fluoride, and particles of inorganic silicate and sulfate compounds into the stratosphere.